subiloble/tp/docs/UserGuide.md

 * Unarchived students are moved back to the main list.
 * Input can contain multiple indices.
 * Operation can only be performed on students in the archive list.
+* Will display students who are archived after the command.

 Format: `unarchive INDEX…​`